-- Get Universal Credit because of a disability or health condition that stops you from working, or because you care for someone with a disability.
+- get Universal Credit because of a disability or health condition stopping you from working, or because you care for someone with a disability

 You won’t be affected by the benefit cap if you, your partner or any children under 18 who are living with you, get any of these benefits:

 - Armed Forces Independence Payment

 - Employment and Support Allowance (if you get the support component)

 - Industrial Injuries Benefits (and equivalent payments as part of a War Disablement Pension or the Armed Forces Compensation Scheme)

 - War Widow’s or War Widower’s Pension.

 If you’re not claiming any of these benefits and think you might be entitled to, it might be worth making a claim.